Microsoft-Build-2016/CodeLabs-Office/Module4-O365ConnectorsAndSkype/README.md

             }
         }

+20. You may need to resolve the following reference after adding the above snippet.

+		using BillsListASPNET.Models;

-19. This controller looks for information returned from Office 365 and saves it as a subscription.
+21. This controller looks for information returned from Office 365 and saves it as a subscription.
 The specific information passed from Office 365 as parameters include:

 	- **error**: error details if the connection with Office 365 failed (ex: user rejected the connection)
 	- **state**: the state value that was passed in via the "Connect to Office 365" button.
 In our case, it could include the category the user subscribed to
 	- **group_name**: the name of the group the user selected to connect to
 	- **webhook_url**: the webhook end-point our application will use to send messages into Office 365

-20. Almost done, just need to update the **Create** activity to send messages to the appropriate webhooks.
+22. Almost done, just need to update the **Create** activity to send messages to the appropriate webhooks.
 Open the **ItemsController.cs** file located in the **Controllers** folder of the web project.

-21. Towards the bottom of the class, add the **o365-callwebhook** code snippet by typing **o365-callwebhook** and pressing **tab** (resolve using dependencies if necessary).
+23. Towards the bottom of the class, add the **o365-callwebhook** code snippet by typing **o365-callwebhook** and pressing **tab**.

         private async Task callWebhook(string webhook, Item item) {